sampsyo/cs6120/content/blog/2020-05-22-rt-template/index.md

     }
 ```
 The tradeoff with this approach is, this abstraction is an arbitrary one we have picked.
-The program, nor llvm provide any support.
+The program, nor LLVM provide any support.
 We have to create the interfaces and replacement
 with lower level tools such as basic blocks or instructions.

 ## Evaluation
 I evaluated this framework by implementing passes for [MachSuite][mach].
-I use a mix of unoptimizes and `-O1`
+I use a mix of unoptimizes and -O1
 for the kernel code.
-I use `clang version 11.0.0` for llvm compilation and `python3.7` for Python execution.
+I use clang version 11.0.0 for LLVM compilation and python3.7 for Python execution.
-I used a timing details logging to make the tests more robust.
+I averaged results from multiple executions to make the tests more robust.
 However, for certain tests this proved
 too tedious as the tests took a long time to complete.

-For instructions, I replaced floating point instructions with a python simulator of
+For instructions, I replaced floating point instructions with a Python simulator of
 a floating point accelerator.
-At this flexible granularity it was fairly straight-forward to cover
+At this flexible granularity it was fairly straightforward to cover
 the entire benchmark.

 For functions, I created a vvadd function to test replacement for a vvadd benchmark.
 I also created
 a preprocessed results reading function for functions with 2 input arguments and an output argument of
 the same size.
 This function can only cover 3 microbenchmarks I wrote and 2 MachSuite benchmarks as
-the function signature doesn't match rest of the suite.
+the function signature doesn't match the rest of the suite.
 Extending the runtime library is fairly trivial,
 but incomplete.

 For basic blocks, I'm not maintaining functional correctness of the benchmarks.
 I'm replacing a basic block
 with a floating point operator with a runtime function call.
 I'm collecting results to how much coverage
 this version has.

 For sub blocks, I tested the pass on a specific microbenchmark I wrote (`diamond`).
-However, this pattern
+However, the runtime function was
-does not appear elsewhere in MachSuite.
+written to be functionally similar to the compuatation pattern in `diamond` which does not appear elsewhere in MachSuite
+to insert functionally correct runtime function calls in other benchmarks.

 [mach]: https://breagen.github.io/MachSuite/